Key Takeaways

 Published cost data for tree service insurance separates ground-level work from above-ground work.
 The difference is significant.

-Thimble states that ground-level tree service insurance costs $8.39 per hour on average.
-Above-ground tree service insurance (excluding tree removal) costs about $21.22 per hour on average.
-That is roughly 2.5 times the cost for above-ground work.
+Ground-level tree service insurance costs about $8.39 per hour on average (Thimble benchmark).
+Above-ground tree service insurance, excluding tree removal, costs about $21.22 per hour — roughly 2.5 times the ground-level rate.

 Why above-ground and removal work costs more